cfrg/draft-irtf-cfrg-opaque/draft-irtf-cfrg-opaque.md

 used in the AKE.
 The AKE protocol must provide the following functions:

 - RecoverPublicKey(private_key): Recover the public key related to the input `private_key`.
-- DeriveAuthKeyPair(seed): Derive a private and public authentication key key pair deterministically from the input `seed`.
+- DeriveAuthKeyPair(seed): Derive a private and public authentication key pair deterministically from the input `seed`.
 - GenerateKeyPair(): Return a randomly generated private and public key pair.
 This can be implemented by generating a random private key `sk`, then computing `pk = RecoverPublicKey(sk)`.